Continuous time crystals as a PT symmetric state and the emergence of critical exceptional points: D. Analysis of L- -symmetric models

-Lastly, we highlight the special nature of the case where $\omega=0$, corresponding to the DDM.
+Finally, we comment on the special case $\omega=0$, which corresponds to the DDM.
 In this scenario, the effects of CEPs cannot be observed.
-To understand why this is the case, we analyze the conditions required for observing CEPs.

-In general, to observe the effects of CEPs, one must choose an initial state that deviates from the eigenmode $\delta {\bf{m}}=(0,1)$.
-This means selecting an initial perturbation direction such that $\delta {\bf{m}}=(a,b)$ with $a\neq0,\ b\in\mathbb{C}$.
-However, in the DDM case, this choice is prohibited due to the structure of the magnetization vector.
-Specifically, the magnetization vector is restricted to $(\braket{m_y},\braket{m_z})=(1,0)$, which is orthogonal to the eigenmode $\delta {\bf{m}}=(0,1)$ (as illustrated in the left diagram of Fig.$\text{\ref{xyz}}$.
-As a result, the system cannot move in the $\braket{m_y}$-direction, preventing the observation of CEP effects.
+To see why, recall that revealing a CEP requires an initial perturbation that departs from the coalescing eigenmode $\delta {\bf{M}}=(0,1)$; one must excite a component with $\delta {\bf{M}}=(a,b)$ with $a\neq0,\ a,b\in\mathbb{C}$.
+In the DDM, however, the collective magnetization is restricted to the plane $(Y,Z)=(1,0)$, which is orthogonal to $\delta {\bf{M}}=(0,1)$ (as illustrated in the left diagram of Fig.$\text{\ref{xyz}}$).
+The system is therefore unable to evolve in the $Y$-direction, and the CEP-related divergence of dynamical time-scales is kinematically blocked.

-Another potential way to detect CEP effects would be to initialize the system in the $\braket{m_x}$-direction.
-However, one can show that the Jacobian at PT-symmetric solutions in the $\braket{m_x}-\braket{m_z}$ plane takes the same form as Eq.$\eqref{LL}$.

-Thus, in the context of the DDM, the effects of CEPs cannot be observed due to the restrictions imposed by the system’s magnetization structure and the behavior of the Jacobian at the transition point.
+One might attempt to excite the system along the $X$-direction instead, but a direct calculation shows that, in the $X-Z$ plane, the Jacobian at the PT-symmetric fixed point has the same structure as Eq.~$\eqref{LL}$, but $\alpha$ and $\beta$ simultaneously vanish at the transition point, indicating the absence of a CEP.
+Hence, the DDM with $\omega=0$ provides an instructive example in which the L-$\mathcal{PT}$ symmetry is present, yet the CEP effects are absent for purely geometric reasons.